l1npengtul/nokhwa/README.md

  - Please `rustfmt` all your code and adhere to the clippy lints (unless necessary not to do so)
  - Please limit use of `unsafe`
  - All contributions are under the MPL 2.0 license unless otherwise specified

+## Minimum Service Rust Version
+`nokhwa` may build on older versions of `rustc`, but there is no guarantee except for the latest stable rust.